maranas/DebugSearch/README.md

 Where <filter string> is the string to filter the log messages by.
 All messages satisfying the filter will be displayed; the other messages will be hidden.

+To clear the current filter, type in:

+    /clear_filter

 Limitations
 ===========
 - No reg-ex yet.